benjaminwillett/benjaminwillett.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to DistortEnterprises GitHub page

-You can use the [editor on GitHub](https://github.com/distortenterprises/distortenterprises.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I will be using this site to document all the tech projects I attempt in the hope it will be a record for myself as well as possibly assist you.

 ### Markdown